ibkAfolabi/Competitive-Intelligence-1/README.md

 Data Preprocessing
 ------------------
-The extracted data was preprocessing in python (link the file)
+The extracted data was preprocessed in python (link the file)

 Sentiment Analysis
 ------------------